There’s many a lonely hearth-stone tonight in wide Mayo,

 (Below: Inside the old church at Addergoole Cemetery.
 Father Conroy's remains are somewhere beneath here.)

-The hanging tree where Father Conroy was hung, on the mall in Castlebar.
+The hanging tree where Father Conroy was hanged, on the mall in Castlebar.

 The Chieftains The Year of the French The Irish March- March of the Mayomen (1st soundtrack ever done by them)